 If you have any concerns about your baby hitting his milestones, make sure to speak with your pediatrician.

 The best activities for a three month old are the ones that allow them to explore the world around them!
-Spend time on the floor, read books, sing songs, and have lots of tummy time with your baby.
-These are all wonderful activities that allow your baby to get that special time with you.
+Here are a few activities you can try:

-If your baby is happily playing during tummy time, it is okay to sit back and watch her explore independently (you might even get to drink your coffee or read a book).
+If your baby is happily playing during tummy time, it’s okay to sit back and watch her explore independently (you might even get to drink your coffee or read a book).
 Independent play is a great skill to develop and encourage.
-I have some great toys for a three month old in my Amazon store that can help build these independent play skills.

 For three month olds, it's common for some naps to be short and inconsistent.
 For example, your baby may take a 2 hour nap in the morning but, later in the day, take shorter naps lasting only 20-40 minutes.
 Just keep in mind that we don't want to let any single nap go longer than 2 hours.
 Why?
 This ensures that your baby has enough awake time during the day to meet those developmental milestones and to get their daytime calories.
 Prioritizing daytime calories helps you work towards longer stretches of sleep at night.